bglindner/CEE6720_BIO6720/lab02.md

 3. Collect PCA plots from the output folder and transfer them to your local workspace.

 ## **Step 4: Profiling taxonomic composition**
-We would like to create taxonomic profiles for our samples as part of our last step.
-Below, you have the option of creating profiles using either 16S fragments or all short reads.
-But you're also welcome to do both and compare the results if you would like.
+We would like to create taxonomic profiles for our samples as part of this last step.
+Below, we will create taxonomic profiles from either 16S fragments or all short reads.
+Our approach using all the short reads involves the tool `kraken2` which uses a large whole genome database whereas our 16S approach uses `vsearch` to find reads containing 16S sequences by comparing reads to the `SILVA` (SSU) database.
+Both of these approaches generate tables which you will need to manage in order to generate visuals.

-1. Based on your workflow preference, review the associated script (either `step04_vsearch.sbatch` or `step04_kraken2.sbatch`).
-Both workflows will generate output files as either a matrix (`vsearch`) or a long format dataframe (`kraken2`).
+1. Review the associated scripts ( `step04_vsearch.sbatch` or `step04_kraken2.sbatch`).
+Both workflows will generate output files as either a matrix (`vsearch`; in `mothur` format) or a long format dataframe (`kraken2`).
-2. Process the resulting file and summarize relative abundance at the level of Class for each sample.
-Create stacked barplots for each sample as part of an associated visual for your lab report.
+2. The `.sbatch` scripts for both processes should generate the data in formats that are relatively easy for you to handle in Excel, `R`, or `python`.
+Your are expected to produce sets of visuals (probably stacked barplots), show the taxonomic composition of the sample set according to both our `vsearch` and `kraken2` methods.

 # Discussion